AnnieRho7/Habit-Tracker/README.md

 -  Weekly progress bar showing completion indicator for each habit.

 ## Bugs

-I ran my code through validator and learned that I had a space character in one of my folders which was an error i fixed.
+- **Folder Naming Issue**: Upon running my code through a validator, I discovered a space character in one of my folder names, which caused an error.
+This was promptly corrected.
-After changing some CSS my footer was showing list style type so i set that to none.
+- **Footer Styling**: After modifying some CSS, the footer displayed list style types.
+I resolved this by setting the list-style-type property to none.
-Weekly progress bars were off so I  went and checked css to see I had forgot to remove previous CSS.
+- **Weekly Progress Bars**: The weekly progress bars were misaligned due to leftover CSS from previous implementations.
+This issue was fixed by reviewing and removing the obsolete CSS.
-My habit tracker was not responive on all screen sizes.
-I added a media query to fix this.
+- **Responsive Design**: The habit tracker was not fully responsive on all screen sizes.
+I addressed this by adding a media query to ensure proper responsiveness.
+- **Text Overflow**: To enhance the user interface, I added the text-overflow: ellipsis property to handle overflow text in the text box.

 ### Features